Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @subsubsection occt_ocaf_3_4_2 Identifying an attribute using a GUID

 You can create a new instance of an attribute and retrieve its GUID.
-In the example below, a new integer attribute is created, and its GUID is passed to the variable *guid *by the method ID inherited from TDF_Attribute.
+In the example below, a new integer attribute is created, and its GUID is passed to the variable *guid* by the method ID inherited from *TDF_Attribute*.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 Handle(TDataStd_Integer) INT = new TDataStd_Integer();
 Standard_GUID guid = INT->ID();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 @subsubsection occt_ocaf_3_4_3 Attaching an attribute to a label

-To attach an attribute to a label, you use TDF_Label::Add.
+To attach an attribute to a label, you use *TDF_Label::Add*.
 Repetition of this syntax raises an error message because there is already an attribute with the same GUID attached to the current label.

-TDF_Attribute::Label for *INT *then returns the label *attach *which *INT *is attached to.
+*TDF_Attribute::Label* for *INT* then returns the label *attach* to which *INT* is attached.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 current.Add (INT); // INT is now attached to current current.Add (INT); // causes failure